FranzZemen/bsh-jasker/README.md

 ## Important Note

 Even as I publish working versions, please note that this project is in flux and will grow day by day.
-At this time patch version increases break semver rules because I'm adding functionality.
-Minor versions would imply that the version breaks prior versions.  (semver rules say that bug fixes should increment patch version, non-breaking changes minor versions and breaking changes major versions).
-I'll remove this message once the code drops become less frequent.
+At this time a patch version means added functonality that does not break the minor version.
+Minor version means a break in past minor version functonality.  (semver rules say that bug fixes should increment patch version, non-breaking changes minor versions and breaking changes major versions).
+I'm doing this because I don't feel like incrementing minor versions frequently for small daily functionality improvements.

+I'll remove this message once the code drops become less frequent and then follow semver rules.

 ## Installation